sercankulcu/sercankulcu.github.io/_pencils/2026-08-08-borrowdale-graphite-keswick.md

 Collectors often encounter “Cumberland” on older British pencils and art materials, but the term can refer to geography, company identity, or raw-material heritage.
 A Cumberland-branded pencil was not necessarily made from Seathwaite graphite; industrial production increasingly depended on broader graphite supply chains while retaining the local historical identity.

 Derwent has occasionally returned to archived Borrowdale graphite precisely because it is historically special rather than industrially routine.
 In 2012, the company produced Diamond Jubilee pencils using preserved Cumberland graphite from the Seathwaite mine.
 Derwent described the production challenge of cutting the natural graphite to an even 2.6 mm thickness before fitting it into cedar slats.
 The exercise effectively recreated an older manufacturing logic that modern pencil factories had long since replaced.

+## Natural Graphite Is Not a Modern Core

 This shows how different natural-graphite pencils are from ordinary modern cores.
 A contemporary core is engineered from powders and binders to a target hardness and diameter; a Borrowdale-style core begins with a lump of mineral whose usable pieces must be selected and cut to shape.